USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

 For this tutorial We will be looking at data from this paper:
 > Castrillo, G., Teixeira, P.J.P.L., Paredes, S.H., Law, T.F., de Lorenzo, L., Feltcher, M.E., Finkel, O.M., Breakfield, N.W., Mieczkowski, P., Jones, C.D., Paz-Ares, J., Dangl, J.L., 2017.
 Root microbiota drive direct integration of phosphate stress and immunity.
 Nature 543, 513–518. [doi:10.1038/nature21417](https://dx.doi.org/10.1038/nature21417)

-The authors knocked out the function different genes involved in the phosphate starvation response (8 treatments) of *Arabidopsis thaliana*.
-In two experiments they grew the mutants in natural soil, sequenced the 16S V4 region and found that the disruption of phosphate regulation altered the microbial community of the plants.
+The authors knocked out the function different genes involved in the phosphate stress response of *Arabidopsis thaliana*.
+In two experiments they grew the mutants in natural soil, sequenced the 16S V4 region and found that the disruption of phosphate regulation genes altered the microbial community of the plants.
 We will be analyzing this data in several different ways and comparing our results.

-If you are running this tutorial on CERES the the data is available at:
+If you are running this tutorial on the Ceres computer cluster the the data is available at:
  ```bash
  # Fastq files
  /project/microbiome_workshop/amplicon/data/dangldatasubsampled